 This recipe for homemade coconut milk uses only two ingredients, is super-easy to make, and delicious – plus it’s vegan AIP compliant, and very clean (some of us here at the Happy Gluten-Free Vegan are now following the vegan AIP diet)!
 Once you make this homemade coconut milk you will never want to buy store-bought coconut milk again.
-(Note: This recipe is vegan AIP friendly.
+(Note: This recipe is or can be made vegan AIP friendly.
 Please note that not all recipes on this site are AIP compliant, although they are all vegan and gluten-free.)

 It also requires an Instant Pot or other pressure cooker, and a Vitamix or other high-speed blender.
 If you don’t have an Instant Pot yet, this is a perfect excuse to get one. :~)

 AIP stands for either auto-immune protocol, or anti-inflammatory protocol, depending on who you speak with and who is doing it.

 The vegan AIP diet means, among other things, that you can’t have grains, nuts, seeds, nightshades, or legumes – all often staples of the vegetarian and vegan diet!
 This also means that your choice of non-dairy milk alternatives suddenly plummets, because you can’t have almond milk, soy milk, hemp milk, or even oat milk.

 Fortunately, there are lots of things that you can have, and that includes coconut, and coconut milk!
 However, most commercial coconut milk has other ingredients added to it.
 For example guar gum, which, if you are being strict about your vegan AIP diet, you shouldn’t have.

 Plus, generally speaking, who wants or needs any additives in your coconut milk (or anything, really)?
 What you want is the cleanest, purest version of whatever it is you are eating.
 Well, this homemade coconut milk is it!